taraamiri57/SYDE675_Project/README.md

-  * A python file (.py) file to implement the BERT model on the 2 Dataset: BERT-model.py
+  * A python file (.py) file to implement the BERT model on the 2 Datasets: BERT-model.py